skilesare/immortality/a_new_constitution/article-i---commentary.md

 _When vacancies happen in the Representation from any State, the Executive Authority thereof shall assign a temporary representative until a special ranked choice vote of the affected subdistrict is completed to elect a new member._

-This allows for a govoner of a state to assign a temporary rep if someone dies or leaves office.
+This allows for a governor of a state to assign a temporary rep if someone dies or leaves office.

 This is also the first mention of ranked choice voting and subdistricts so we might as well talk about them here.

-Ranked choice voting coupled with subdistricts should give us a more parlimentary forme of representation in the house.
-Later we call for subdistricts to be created in states with more than 3 reps and these should be selected by electing from a slate of voters and ranking your choice for office from one to X.  In a 3 rep sub district, the top 3 vote recivers are selected.
+Ranked choice voting coupled with subdistricts should give us a more parliamentary form of representation in the house.
+Later we call for subdistricts to be created in states with more than 3 reps and these should be selected by electing from a slate of voters and ranking your choice for office from one to X.  In a 3 rep sub district, the top 3 vote receivers are selected.

+I give a lot of credence to David Deutsch’s argument that a two party, first past the post system is preferable if we want a dynamic system where progress is made.
+The intention of this system is not so much to ensure a 3rd party seats in congress, as that artificially inflates the power of the 3rd party, but to balance out representation in a 2 party state where typically 3 districts would go to the dominant party even though the opposition received 45% of the vote.
+Restricting the districts to 3 reps should result in a 2/1 split in this scenario and should make things move even more dynamically.
+A 3rd party would still have to reach a very high bar before they could capture one of the 3 seats.

+With that being said, it may need to be reduced to 2 seats per sub district once the mathematicians get involved and explain how this won’t work.
+It may also be that a programmatic drawing of districts will resolve most of the problems and that multi-seat districts won’t be necessary.

 Ranked choice voting is laid out more in Right XX of Article VII:

 _Right XX_

-_A citizen shall, when voting for elected office, have the opportunity to rank choices for office in such a way that if their higher choice is eleminated from competition via an instant runoff, their next choice shall recieve their vote; and shall be allowed to specify candidates for which they wish to never have their vote cast for such that if all preferred candidates are eliminated, their vote may be cast for no one.
+_A citizen shall, when voting for elected office, have the opportunity to rank choices for office in such a way that if their higher choice is eliminated from competition via an instant runoff, their next choice shall receive their vote; and shall be allowed to specify candidates for which they wish to never have their vote cast for such that if all preferred candidates are eliminated, their vote may be cast for no one.
 This right shall extend to all elections at any level of public government._

-In the case of a multi-seat election, your top 3 votes count and if one of your top 3 are eleminated from competition, you 4th choice is activated as a vote and so on down your list.
+In the case of a multi-seat election, your top 3 votes count and if one of your top 3 are eliminated from competition, you 4th choice is activated as a vote and so on down your list.

 _